Quantum indices and refined enumeration of real plane curves: Introduction.

-In \eqref{Rk} we define $R_{d,k}(\PP)$ (here we write $d$ instead of $\Delta$ since we restrict ourselves to the special case of $\rp^2$ in the introduction) as one quarter of the number of irreducible oriented rational curves $\R C\subset\rp^2$ of degree $d$ and quantum index $k$ such that $\Fr(\R C)$ passes through $\PP$.
+In \eqref{Rk} we define $R_{d,k}(\PP)$ (here we write $d$ instead of $\Delta$ since we restrict ourselves to the special case of $\rp^2$ in the introduction) as one quarter of the number of irreducible oriented rational curves $\R C\subset\rp^2$ of degree $d$ and quantum index $k$ such that $\Fr(\C C)$ passes through $\PP$.
 Each curve $\R C$ here is taken with the sign \eqref{sigma} which is a modification of the Welschinger sign \cite{We}.
-Note that such curves come in quadruples thanks to the action of the deck transformation of the 4-1 covering $\Fr|_{\rtor}:\rtor\to\rtor$.
+Note that such curves come in quadruples thanks to the action of the deck transformations of the 4-1 covering $\Fr|_{\rtor}:\rtor\to\rtor$.
 This is the reason for including $\frac 14$ in the definition of $R_{d,k}(\PP)$.
 The points of $\PP$ contained in the closure of the positive quadrant $(\R_{>0})^2$ (positive points) correspond to real coordinate axes intersections of $\R C$, other (negative) points correspond to purely imaginary coordinate axes intersections.

 The image of each component of $\C C\setminus\R C$ under $\Fr$ may be viewed as an open holomorphic disk $F$ in $\cp^2$ with the boundary contained in the closure $L=\overline{(\R_{>0})^2}$ of the positive quadrant.
 The subspace $L\subset\cp^2$ is a {\em Lagrangian submanifold with boundary}.
-The positive points of $\PP$ correspond to tangencies of $\dd F$ and $\dd L$ while the negative points of $\PP$ correspond to intersections of the open disk $F$ with $\dd\rp^2\setminus L$.
-Note that such viewpoint provides a connection with the viewpoint on refinement of enumerative geometry of Maxim Kontsevich and Yan Soibelman \cite{KoSo}.
+The positive points of $\PP$ correspond to tangencies of $\dd F$ and $\dd L$ while the negative points of $\PP$ correspond to intersections of the open disk $F$ with the coordinate axes of $\rp^2$ away from $\dd L$.
+From this viewpoint $R_{d,k}(\PP)$ is the number of certain holomorphic disks whose boundary is contained in $L$, a framework widely used in symplectic geometry.
+An unconventional feature is presence of boundary in the contractible (and thus orientable) Lagrangian surface $L$.
+Positive points of $\PP$ are contained in the boundary $\dd L$.
+The holomorphic disks are tangent to $\dd L$ at these points.
+Negative points of $\PP$ are disjoint from $L$ and and thus from the boundaries of the holomorphic disks.

 The number of negative points on three coordinate axes is given by $\lambda=(\lambda_1,\lambda_2,\lambda_3)$ with $\lambda_j\le d$. \begin{thm} The number $R_{d,k,\lambda}=R_{d,k}(\PP)$ is invariant of the choice of $\PP$ and depends only on $d$, $k$ and $\lambda$. \end{thm} In particular, $R_{d,k}(\PP)$ depends only on $d$ and $k$ when all points of $\PP$ are positive.